nyscapes/media-history-blog/_posts/2018-01-12-how-to-post-to-this-blog.md

 Next is that tricky part of filling in the content with your thoughts.

-When you’re done, you save-stage-commit-push.
+When you’re done, you pull from github and then save-stage-commit-push.
 But, as always, you can save as much as you want before you stage-commit, and commit as much as you want before you push.
 But you should typically only push once—when you like what you’ve got.